 - Introductory Survey: Complete a brief get-to-know-you survey at the beginning of class, just for me (the instructor).
 (5 pts) - Introduction Video Discussion Board: Simple as that.
 Record a video introducing yourself to the class.
-10 pts (and chat in the comments, 5 pts) - Class Contributions: Our in-class time is going to be spent discussing our own experiences as they relate to course material, often in a "think-pair-share" format where students will first write their thoughts, share with one peer, share with a small group, then share with the whole class.
-See "class etiquette" section below for more information regarding expectations here.
-Participation in these activities can earn 10 points.
+10 pts (and chat in the comments, 5 pts) - Class Contributions: Most class days will start with some sort of question of the day to get our minds thinking about the course concepts.
+Sometimes these will be for credit.
+5 pts. - Canvas Unit Q & A: Each canvas content unit will have a "unit Q & A" discussion board for students to ask and answer questions about that unit's content.
+Ask and/or answer questions when they come up.
+10 pts.